- last update 31 Oct 2024 -

 Written and drawn by Jack Kirby, the movie adaptation and the original ten issue series mark the return of the legendary artist to Marvel.
 Honestly the adaptation is pretty poor, and the series is just ok - too many sword wielding heroes for my taste, but the first part, that takes place in space, is quite cool.

-I guess this is here more as curiosity piece.
+I guess this is here more as a curiosity piece.

 [I will comment on the movies when the section is ready]

-Another universe that they could explore so much but they did so little, although the game is top notch.
-The Warriors got a very nice official adaptation, and at the same time the cool little sequel The Warriors: Jailbreak (2009-2011).
+Another universe that they could explore so much, yet they did so little - although the game is top notch.
+The Warriors has a very nice official adaptation, and at the same time the cool little sequel The Warriors: Jailbreak (2009-2011).
 Because no Warrior gets left behind.

 [I will comment on the movie when the section is ready]